checkout/frames-ios/README.md

 We've worked with Product and Design to create simple demo applications that showcase our SDKs, that you'll be able to run locally as soon as you clone the repository (whether directly via git or with suggested integration methods).

-Our demo apps also test the supported integration methods (SPM, Cocoapods, Carthage), so if you're having any problems there, they should offer a working example.
+Our demo apps also test the supported integration methods (SPM, Cocoapods), so if you're having any problems there, they should offer a working example.
 You will find them in the root of the repository, inside respective folders:
 - iOS Example Frame (Using Cocoapods distribution)
 - iOS Example Frame SPM (SPM distribution)
-- iOS Example Frame Carthage (Carthage distribution)

 Once running, you will find the home screen with a number of design options.
 We have tried to make them pretty contrasting to give your UI/UX teammates an idea of what can be achieved.
 We've also tried to write the code in the simplest way to track and understand how each UI flavour was created.
 Just start from `HomeViewController.swift` and follow the button actions in code (`@IBAction`) for some examples on how we achieve those UIs.